 Depends.
 We recognize that there are expressions of masculinity that are normative in certain cultures, but punished or considered 'non-normative' under white and/or capitalist societies.
 We acknowledge that cis men of color may suffer from sexism, even if they are not necessarily 'gender non-conforming'.
 We believe "cis man" is not a coherent category, and is informed by race and other cultural dynamics.

-If you feel you’ve been punished for expressing your gender in a way that is normative to your culture, we take your assertion in good faith.
+If you feel you’ve been punished for expressing your gender in a way that is normative to your culture, we take you in good faith.
 Therefore, if a space geared towards supporting marginalized genders and sexes would be helpful to you, then we welcome you.

 I’m not a gender-/sex-marginalized person.
 Can I get an invite?